Wilfred/bfc/README.md

 bfc is an industrial grade compiler for [BF](https://en.wikipedia.org/wiki/Brainfuck).
 It can:

-* compile BF programs to executables
+* compile (and cross-compile) BF programs to executables
 * optimise runtime speed
 * optimise runtime memory usage
 * optimise executable size